 Regulatory markers shall contain the symbols and messages as follows:

 - A diamond shape of international orange with a cross of the same color within it against a white center shall be used to indicate a water zone where vessels may not enter.
-Any words or well-known abbreviations must be in black letters above and/or below the shape on white background.
-Common messages include: Exclusion Zone, No Entry, Swim Area, and No Boats.
+Any words or well-known abbreviations must be in black letters above and/or below the shape on a white background.
+Common messages include Exclusion Zone, No Entry, Swim Area, and No Boats.

-- A circle of international orange with white center shall be used to indicate water zone within which a control or restriction is imposed upon operation of vessels and/or use of the zoned area.
+- A circle of international orange with white center shall be used to indicate water zone within which control or restriction is imposed upon operation of vessels and/or use of the zoned area.
 The nature of the control shall be indicated by words, numerals, or well-known abbreviations in black letters inside the circular shape, or above and/or below it.
-Common messages include: Slow No Wake, speed restrictions, and motor type restrictions.
+Common messages include Slow No Wake, speed restrictions, and motor type restrictions.

 - A rectangular shape of international orange with white center may be used to convey other information of an official nature which will contribute to the health, safety, and well-being of boaters using the state's waters.
 The message will be presented within the shape in black letters.
-Common messages include: Marina Entrance, Wildlife Refuge, services, and other general information.
+Common messages include Marina Entrance, Wildlife Refuge, services, and other general information.

 Buoys must be white with bands of international orange placed completely around the buoy circumference.
-One band shall be at the top of the buoy body, with a second band placed just above the water line of the buoy so that both orange bands are clearly visible to approaching vessels.
+One band shall be at the top of the buoy body, with a second band placed just above the waterline of the buoy so that both orange bands are clearly visible to approaching vessels.
 The display area of the buoy body between the two bands shall be white.
 The symbols and messages described above must be placed in the display area.